 New Mexico: Yucca

 The Yucca became the official flower of New Mexico in 1927.
-Schoolchildren voted in this flower.
-It was also recommended by the New Mexico Federation of Women’s Clubs.
+Kids voted for this flower, as did the New Mexico Federation of Women’s Clubs.

 New York: Rose